 Even if the mustard is past its prime, it should be checked for deterioration.
-In actuality, manufacturers have no means of knowing when a product will spoil, thus, the expiration date is included as a guideline.
+In actuality, manufacturers cannot know when a product will spoil.
+Thus, the expiration date is included as a guideline.

 The “best by” date on the label represents the manufacturer’s best guess as to when the product should be consumed for the optimum taste, and it is not always a sign that it will spoil before that date.